eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/2_Colourful_Light_Strip.md

 # -*- coding: utf-8 -*-

 # Experimental effect: Control WS2812 single line RGB LED light
-# Wiring: Use a Windows or Linux computer to connect a blank board, and connect the ws2812 light to the p21 port
+# Wiring: Use a computer to connect a UNIHIKER, and connect the ws2812 light to the p21 port
 import time
 from pinpong.board import Board,Pin,NeoPixel